infinit-xyz/infinit-library/.github/CONTRIBUTING.md

 - [ ] Documentation has been updated if necessary.
 - [ ] A changeset has been created if the changes affect the package version.

+NOTE: Always use **Squash and Merge** when merging PRs to maintain a clean and streamlined commit history.

 ## Versioning

 We use [Changesets](https://github.com/changesets/changesets) to help manage versioning and release.